 No matter how much you read or what stories you are told about this place, to understand what is going on here, you need to come to see it for yourself.

 Did you know that dozens of cruise ships travel along the Danube yearly?
 They have stops on the Romanian side of the Danube.

 Floating hotels, accessible for people with a disability, are awaiting tourists to take them on huge stretches of water, which will enchant their eyes and soul with some unprecedented features of nature.

 6. Seaside Romania

-The Romanian seaside of the Black Sea marks the border with Bulgaria, to the South, and the border with Ukraine, to the North, and stretched on a surface of 245 kilometres.
-It is dominated by the Danube Delta and coastal lakes on more than half of its length.
+The Romanian seaside of the Black Sea marks the border with Bulgaria to the South and the border with Ukraine to the North.
+Stretched on a surface of 245 kilometres, dominated by the Danube Delta and coastal lakes on more than half of its length.

-- The ‘George Enescu’ Festival is a Romanian music event with international prestige, which started in 1958, in memory of the great Romanian composer and virtuoso violinist George Enescu.
+is a Romanian music event with international prestige.
+It started in 1958 in memory of the great Romanian composer and virtuoso violinist George Enescu.

-Transilvania Jazz Festival, Untold Festival, Summer Well Festival, Sibiu Jazz Festival, and events promoting local designers, arts and culinary events.
+Transilvania Jazz Festival, Untold Festival, Summer Well Festival, Sibiu Jazz Festival, and other events promoting local designers, arts and culinary events.